 Refrigerant Leak Detection and Repair

-Depending on where the leak is, whether or not there needs to be a leak test, and what exactly needs to be repaired, a typical refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re unsure, always ask your AC repair technician to walk you through their process and go over their findings.
+Depending on where the leak is, whether or not there needs to be a leak test, and what exactly requires repair, a typical refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re feeling uneasy, always ask your AC repair technician to walk you through his or her process and go over their findings.

 AC Circuit Board Replacement